andre-janino/JumboStoreLocator/README.md

 **Note about docker image: it will be made available soon.*

-***Note about browser support: It seems that the webp icons I borrowed from Jumbo are not playing nicely with Edge, as they are not loaded at all (the same issue is present in Jumbo's store search website.
-Searching a little bit, there seems to be a few workaround that could be tried, so that goes into the TODO list.*
+***Note about browser support: It seems that the webp icons I borrowed from Jumbo are not playing nicely with Edge, as they are not loaded at all (the same issue is present in Jumbo's store search website).
+Searching a little bit, there seems to be a few workarounds that could be tried, so that goes into the TODO list.*

 ## Testing <a name="testing"></a> :beetle: